FAQ

 git shadow commit -m "[MEMORY] AI context for auth module"

 It works, but with extra care.
 Rebasing your @local branch requires also rebasing the corresponding public branch.
-The simpler approach is to use merge-based updates (which finish-feature does by default).
+The simpler approach is to use merge-based updates (which feature finish does by default).
 If you rebase regularly, test carefully on a non-critical project first.

 Why not just use .gitignore or git stash?